 - BY 760 B Macromolecular Assemblies: Lipid-Protein Assemblies (2 cr)

-Elective coursework is chosen jointly by the student and their advisor or thesis committee.
-To achieve a balanced curriculum for all students, the PhD degree requirements of the Division of Graduate Medical Sciences include a minimum of 24 credits in formal coursework. or 12 credits for the post-master’s.
-It is expected, although not required, that the formal course work credits are acquired prior to the qualifying examination at the end of the second year.
-Beyond 32 coursework credits, students are encouraged to informally audit courses following consultation with their thesis committee.
-Post-master’s students who have already taken an appropriate graduate-level course in the core curriculum are permitted to substitute an elective or electives in the first semester, as long as the total semester course credits remain 10.
+Elective coursework is chosen jointly by the student and their advisor or dissertation committee.
+To achieve a balanced curriculum for all students, the PhD degree requirements of the Division of Graduate Medical Sciences include a minimum of 24 credits in formal coursework, or 12 credits for the post-master’s.
+It is expected, although not required, that the formal coursework credits are acquired prior to the qualifying examination at the end of the second year.
+Beyond 32 coursework credits, students are encouraged to informally audit courses following consultation with their dissertation committee.
+Post-master’s students who have already taken an appropriate graduate-level course in the core curriculum are permitted to substitute an elective or electives in the first semester.

 A Sample Curriculum